octember8/SMO-Kingdom-18/Kingdom 18 Implementation Guide.md

     - `IsCrash`: Whether the Odyssey crashes onto the custom kingdom (set to false)
     - `ShineNumInfo`: The number of moons needed to unlock the kingdom (set to any number, or to `880` as a 100% completion unlock)
 - `StagePosList.byml`: Subarea stage positions
   - For every subarea stage in the custom kingdom, add a dictionary entry with the same name as the custom subarea.
-In each entry, add a dictionary containing the position of the subarea entrance from the main world home stage (with coordinate values multiplied by 100).
+In each entry, add a dictionary containing the position of the subarea entrance from the main world home stage (with Spotlight coordinate values multiplied by 100).
 For every scenario this subarea is accessible, duplicate this coordinate dictionary and name each entry after its corresponding scenario number.
 For scenarios where the subarea is inaccessible, add an empty dictionary with the corresponding scenario number.
 - `ExStageList.byml`: List of ExStage subareas
   - ExStage subareas are common stages containing a main moon and a secondary hidden moon.
 Add the names of any custom ExStage subareas to this file.
 - `CollectCoinNum.byml`: Regional coin number list